-Stephanie Prestonis the head of the ENL and an Assistant Professor of Psychology at the University of Michigan.
+Stephanie Prestonis the head of the ENL and an Associate Professor of Psychology at the University of Michigan.
 She completed an MA and PhD in Behavioral Neuroscience at the University of California, Berkeley where she studied the biological bases of hoarding in animals.
 This was followed by a postdoctoral fellowship in the Department of Neurology at the University of Iowa College of Medicine studying the neural substrates of decision making.
-She is interested in the ways in which emotion intrinsically affects decisions, particularly decisions about resources such as material goods, money, food, and even social support.
+She is interested the intrinsic effects of emotion on decision making, particularly decisions about resources such as material goods, money, food, and social support.

 Alicia Hofelichgraduated from Hope College with a B.A. in Psychology.
 She began graduate studies at the University of Michigan in 2007 in the area of Cognition and Perception.
-She is currently focusing on neural mechanisms of emotion.
-She is interested in how facial expressions are related to emotion understanding and empathy.
+She researched the mechanisms of empathy and altruism and is now a Research Associate at the University of Minnesota.
 When she's not doing research, Alicia enjoys listening to music and playing flute in the Life Science Orchestra at Michigan.

 Courtney Hsinggraduated from The University of Michigan with a B.A. in Brain, Behavior and Cognitive Science.
 She also continued in the ENL after her honor's thesis to study basic emotion processing in alexithymia and to work on our altruism fMRI project.
 She is now a PhD student at The Ohio State University.

 Leslie Rubingraduated from The University of Michigan with a B.A. in Brain, Behavior and Cognitive Science.
 She also continued in the ENL after her honor's thesis on implicit health perceptions to complete a Master's Degree at UM examining the role of positive emotions on health and health perceptions in smokers.
 She is now a PhD student at American University in Washington, DC.